Updated: Nov 2, 2021

-Noted for their slow growth, something that our neighbor verified, telling a story of the palm (shown below) their father gave them back in 1960.
-It remained in that pot for the next sixty years until recently planted and sending out these new shoots.
+Noted for their slow growth, something that our neighbor verified, telling a story of the palm (shown below) that their father gave them back in 1960.
+It remained in that pot for the next sixty years until recently planted and sending out these new shoots, pleased with its new home it seems.
 In a way, its resilience, though confined in a container with intermittent supplies of water, reminds me to growing cacti in containers.
 Sure, they'll need more water than if they are planted in the ground, but if you happen to forget to water a few time, it still survives.
 In other words, sago palms are great for container gardening, but be kind and remember to water.

 Botanical Name: Cycas revoluta